 The impact of meth on physical and mental health can be devastating.
 Stonewall Medical Center in Cathedral City houses the I-Care Program—an integrated, collaborative care program for gay and bisexual men age 50+ who are living with HIV/AIDS and who are struggling with meth use.
-This service is now available via Telehealth for qualifying Borrego Health patients in Riverside, San Diego and San Bernardino counties.
+This service is now available via Telehealth for qualifying Borrego Health patients in Riverside and San Diego counties.

 Our 6-month program includes individual substance use disorder counseling and group-based meth use treatment.
 It emphasizes compassionate and culturally competent care to gay and bisexual men.
 The program integrates medical and behavioral healthcare, social support, and substance use treatment.

 Abstinence from meth use, or harm reduction